skx/thyme/README.md

 ## Thyme

-This repository contains my simple `tyme`-script.
+This repository contains my simple `thyme`-script.
 Given a recipe it is executed, with some steps running on the host, and some in an anonymous container.